 • Not configured: No load affinity policy is configured.

-• Multi-AZ deployment preferred: Workload pods are preferentially scheduled to nodes in different AZs through pod anti-affinity.
-The AZs serve as topology keys in this process.
+• Preferred multi-AZ deployment: Workload pods are preferentially scheduled to nodes in different AZs through pod anti-affinity.
+The AZs serve as topology domains in this process.

 4. Select a proper load affinity rule and click to add a scheduling policy.
 In this example, a scheduling policy is added in the Required area under Workload Affinity.
 This policy specifies that the newly created workload can only be scheduled to a node if a workload with specific labels is already running on that node.